 Judge Charles E. Burns and Stephanie Garza, Elections Administrator, informed the Commissioners Court of the need to approve the Notice of the November 7, 2023 Constitutional Amendment Election and it be posted on the Kenedy County website.

-Sarita Armstrong-HixonIsrael Vela, Jr. the Notice of the November 7, 2023 Election is approved and be posted as presented and be posted on the Kenedy County website.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that the Notice of the November 7, 2023 Election is approved and be posted as presented and be posted on the Kenedy County website.

 Discuss & Act on Approving the Election Administrator to Host a Round Table Discussion on September 22nd, 2023 with a Secretary of State Representative and Attendees from Willacy, Cameron, Jim Hogg, Brooks, Jim Wells, Kleberg, and Duval Counties, along with the City of Kingsville.